rstudio/bookdown.org/content/archive/internal/raghavendrajain-predictingdengue.md

 pinned: false
 ---

-This is a book that contains experiments and results about the predictions of dengue outtbreaks in Thailand.
+This is a book that contains experiments and results about the predictions of dengue outtbreaks in Thailand. [...]
+This is a sample book written in Markdown.
+For now, you have to install the development versions of bookdown from Github:  ...